 Signs and Symptoms

 The incubation period (the time from exposure to symptoms) of Zika virus disease is not clear, but is likely to be a few days.
 The symptoms are similar to other arbovirus infections such as dengue, and include fever, skin rashes, conjunctivitis, muscle and joint pain, malaise, and headache.
 These symptoms are usually mild and last for 2-7 days.

-Zika virus is transmitted to people through the bite of an infected mosquito from the Aedes genus, mainly Aedes aegypti in tropical regions.
+Zika virus is primarily transmitted to people through the bite of an infected mosquito from the Aedes genus, mainly Aedes aegypti in tropical regions.
+Aedes mosquitoes usually bite during the day, peaking during early morning and late afternoon/evening.
 This is the same mosquito that transmits dengue, chikungunya and yellow fever.
-However, sexual transmission of Zika virus has is also possible.
-Other modes of transmission such as blood transfusion and perinatal transmission are currently being investigated.
+Sexual transmission of Zika virus is also possible.
+Other modes of transmission such as blood transfusion are being investigated.

-Infection with Zika virus may be suspected based on symptoms and recent history of travel (e.g. residence or travel to an area where Zika virus is known to be present).
-Zika virus diagnosis can only be confirmed by laboratory testing for the presence of Zika virus RNA in the blood or other body fluids, such as urine or saliva.
+Infection with Zika virus may be suspected based on symptoms and recent history of travel (e.g. residence in or travel to an area with active Zika virus transmission).
+A diagnosis of Zika virus infection can only be confirmed through laboratory tests on blood or other body fluids, such as urine, saliva or semen.